JsBergbau/BindToInterface/README.md

 ## Usage of BindToInterface

 Configuration and usage of bind to interface is very simple.
-Example of how to run a programm with BindToInterface: `BIND_INTERFACE=ovpn DNS_OVERRIDE_IP=8.8.8.8 LD_PRELOAD=./bindToInterface.so curl ifconfig.me`
+Example of how to run a programm with BindToInterface: `BIND_INTERFACE=ovpn DNS_OVERRIDE_IP=8.8.8.8 LD_PRELOAD=./bindToInterface.so curl ifconfig.me` Note: Prior to kernel 5.6.X - April 2020 you need superuser rights, see https://github.com/JsBergbau/BindToInterface/issues/4
 Instead of specifying the parameters in the same line you could also export them like `export DNS_OVERRIDE_IP=8.8.8.8`.
 In this case interface ovpn is a VPN provider but configured via option `route-nopull`, so your internet traffic still goes via your normal internet connection without VPN.